Services and Treatments

 Functional Magnetic Resonance Imaging (fMRI) is a specialized MRI scan which measures the change in blood flow in the brain.
 This allows physicians to see where areas in the brain are activated during a particular function such as movement or speech or vision.

 Diffusion Tensor Imaging (DTI) is used to measure restricted diffusion of water through tissue.
 This test is mainly used when imaging the white matter of the brain.
 This allows physicians to see where important white matter tracts are which are involved with brain functions.

 MR Perfusion looks at the blood flow intensity in tissue to help determine if something is a tumor versus treatment effects.
 This can also sometimes be helpful in diagnosing new lesions in the brain.

 MR Spectroscopy measures the chemical profile in a chosen area of a lesion or the brain.
 The different profiles can help indicate if something is a tumor or not.

 - Advanced mapping techniques with image guidance and ultrasound integration to identify and protect eloquent areas

 - Radiation therapy and stereotactic radiosurgery for brain and spinal tumors

-As the primary teaching hospital for the University of Nebraska Medical Center, patients at The Nebraska Medical Center’s Brain and Spine Cancer Center benefit tremendously from research, clinical trials and innovative discoveries.
+As the primary teaching hospital for the University of Nebraska Medical Center, patients at Nebraska Medicine’s Brain and Spine Cancer Center benefit tremendously from research, clinical trials and innovative discoveries.
 Clinical trials allow patients to be some of the first to receive the safest, most up-to-date and sometimes revolutionary treatments.
 View available clinical trials.